ShabaniLab/q-camp/README.md

 ```

 ### qiskit
 Next step is to install `qiskit` by following the instructions on [qiskit website](https://qiskit.org/documentation/stable/0.19/install.html).
+**Note:** make sure you replace `name_of_my_env` with something more meaningful (e.g. qcamp).
+**Note:** make sure everything you install (e.g. python, qiskit, and jupyter) are in the same conda environment.
+For that you would need to activate the right environment beforehand by running, for instance, `conda activate qcamp` in your terminal.
 There are lots of tutorials availble on qiskit:
 * qiskit [textbook](https://qiskit.org/textbook/preface.html)
 * qiskit tutorials on [github](https://github.com/Qiskit/qiskit-tutorials/tree/master/tutorials)